Snowflake-Labs/sf-cheatsheets/snowflake-cli.md

 #### Properties on Compute Pool

-You can `set/unset` the following properties on a Compute pool after it's created,
+You can `set/unset` the following properties on a compute pool after it's created,

 | Option                | Description             |
 | :-------------------- | :---------------------- |